zack-bitcoin/amoveo/docs/design/user_base_and_volatility.md

 2) We should avoid inviting people into the community if they are a bad investor.
 Like a thrill-seeking gambler for example.

-3) We should maintain a futures market for the price of the currency, that way users have more time to coordinate on a price for each moment in time, so we have a better prediction of the future price, and the price would move less overall.
+3) We should maintain a futures market for the price of the currency, that way users have more time to coordinate on a price for each moment in time, so we have a better prediction of the future price.
 Amoveo already supports this.

 4) We should grow the market cap as much as possible.
 Amoveo's block reward is set by a governance system.
 So Amoveo can change the rate of coin production to match the rate of community growth.
 This has the benefit that Amoveo's market cap can grow more quickly.
 But this comes at the cost that Amoveo's tokens won't increase in value as quickly.